Concepts

 The list of the TAG types is extended:

-• Primary only: The old Unidentified type.
-Used for primary only radar positions.
+- Primary only: It is used for primary only radar positions.

-• FP track: This is a third type of untagged type.
-When showing a plane just by using its FP estimation, we can define some more information (like destination).
+- FP track: When showing a plane just by using its FP estimation, we can define some more information (like destination).

 Whenever you select a TAG on the screen, the plane itself is selected.
 You can use the ASEL plane with many functions.
 In the new version, when an unidentified TAG is selected (primary only or uncorrelated radar TAG) then the plane itself is selected, but its data is not displayed.
 Nearly none of the functions will work with that kind of ASEL.
 One important exception is the .contactme command.
 It is sent to unidentified planes, too.

-In case of an unidentified radar TAG you can only see the untagged version.
+In case of an unidentified radar TAG, you can only see the untagged version.
 There is no way to tag it up.
-The flight plan tracks can be tagged up, and even coordinated and be issued a or be accept as handoff.
-But it works only for those flight plan tracks that have real data behind from VATSIM.
-The flight plans that are outside your range and are only displayed from the statistical data can not be manipulated (even it is not easy to see the difference).
+The flight plan tracks can be tagged up and even coordinated and be issued a or be accepted as handoff.
+But it works only for those flight plan tracks that have real data behind server.
+The flight plans that are outside your range and are only displayed from statistical data cannot be manipulated (even though it is not easy to see the difference).

 The ESE file extension

-There is a complete new section in the ESE Files Description: [RADAR].
+There is a completely new section in the ESE Files Description: [RADAR].

 In this section you can define the radar stations and radar holes.
-The mode to define the radar areas are upgraded ti v3.2.
+The mode to define the radar areas are upgraded to v3.2.
 Check the new radar antenna definitions.

 Estimations

-When there is no radar response and a plane is displayed by the flight plan track only, you may enter some estimation when the plane will arrive to a certain waypoint.
-This is available as command line function, as TAG item and in the flightplan dialog.
+When there are no radar response and a plane is displayed by the flight plan track only, you may enter some estimation when the plane will arrive to a certain waypoint.
+This is available as command line function, as TAG item and in the flight plan dialog.
 The command itself is the following:

 .est <waypoint> <time> ASEL